leighton075/IpodSyncer/README.md

 - [ ] Consider file size info with `#EXTBYT:`

 ### General
-- [ ] Move Spotify credentials to environment variables
 - [ ] Better error handling for network issues
 - [ ] Progress bars for downloads
 - [ ] Config file for output directories
 - [ ] Metadata tagging for downloaded MP3s
+- [ ] Add more information to .m3u

 ## Files